Dorothy Wegman Raphaelson

-Dorothy Deborah Wegman Raphaelson (November 24, 1904 – November 7, 2005), known professionally as Dorshka, was an American dancer, Ziegfeld Girl, vaudeville performer, and novelist.
+Dorothy Deborah Wegman Raphaelson (November 27, 1904 – November 7, 2005) was an American dancer, Ziegfeld Girl, vaudeville performer, and novelist.

 Early life

 Dorothy Deborah Wegman was raised in the Washington Heights neighborhood of New York City.
-Her parents were immigrants from Eastern Europe.
-She had a sister Esther and a brother Daniel; their mother was Pasha Wegman, and their father was an engineer.
+Her parents were immigrants from Russia.
+She had a sister Esther and a brother Daniel; their father was Abraham Wegman and their mother was Pasha (Krynsky) Wegman, and their father was an engineer.

 Career

 Dorothy Wegman left high school to work full-time after her father's death.
 She worked for a clothing manufacturer while auditioning for stage roles.
-She danced in The Whirl of New York (1921), Bombo (1922), Topics of 1923 (1923–1924), Big Boy (1925), No Foolin (1926), and Rio Rita (1927–1928).
-She left Rio Rita and retired from the stage when she eloped.
+She danced in The Whirl of New York (1921), Bombo (1922), The Dancing Girl (1923) Topics of 1923 (1924), Big Boy (1925), No Foolin (1926), and Rio Rita (1927–1928).